hbostanchi/Fema_Flood_Payout/README.md

 ### Question the team hope to answer

 Using this model, we hope to be able to predict the Fema payout for a user's property provided their zip code, flood zone and year their property was constructed in.
+- Precipitation values affected payouts [merged NASA data with FEMA]
+- Predict if user is eligible for a payout
+- Predict payout range based on property age, location and flood zone

 ## Technology